RFK assassin Sirhan Sirhan stable after prison stabbing

 Corrections officials reported that the alleged attacker has been identified and has been segregated from the rest of the prison population pending an investigation.

-Sirhan was convicted of fatally shooting Kennedy on June 6, 1968, immediately after the New York senator declared victory in the California Democratic presidential primary.
+Sirhan, 75, was convicted of shooting Kennedy shortly after midnight on June 5, 1968, immediately after the New York senator had declared victory in the previous day's California Democratic presidential primary.

-Many high-profile prisoners like him are housed in protective custody, but Sirhan had told prison officials several years ago that he wanted to be placed in the general prison population.
+Kennedy had just finished delivering his victory speech to cheering supporters at Los Angeles' Ambassador Hotel when he decided to walk through the hotel kitchen.
+He had stopped to shake hands with a busboy who had delivered foot to his room the day before when he was shot in the head.
+He died the next day.

+Sirhan was originally sentenced to death.
+But when California briefly outlawed capital punishment, his sentence was reduced to life in prison.
+He has been denied parole several times.

 Comments